JohnBocabo/JohnBocabo/README.md

 💻 Currently focused on **full-stack web development**, building both the frontend and backend of web applications.
 🚀 Always learning and improving to create clean, efficient, and user-friendly solutions.

-👌 Likes to keep it clean and simple but efficient.
+👌 Likes to keep it clean, simple and efficient.

 ---
 ## 🛠 Tech Stack